Canon 600D vs 800D

 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
+Both the 600D and the 800D have been discontinued, but can regularly be found used on eBay.
+The 600D was replaced by the Canon 650D, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon 800D Manual.

 So what conclusions can be drawn?
 Is the Canon 600D better than the Canon 800D or vice versa?
 The listing below highlights the relative strengths of the two models.